opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 ### 4. Submit a pull request from your fork to our repository

-- Save your changes and open a pull request from your fork to the [OSS Directory](https://github.com/opensource-observer/oss-directory).
+- Save your changes and open a pull request from your fork to [oss-directory](https://github.com/opensource-observer/oss-directory).
 - If you are adding multiple new projects, you can include them all in the same pull request, but please provide some comments to help us understand your changes.
+- Opening the pull request will trigger automated validation of the artifacts you added.
+If there are any issues or duplicates found, the pull request will be rejected and you will be notified in the pull request thread.
 - Your submission will be reviewed by a maintainer before approving the pull request.
 If there are any issues, you will be notified in the pull request thread.
 - Your submission will be merged once it is approved by a maintainer.
-Merging the pull request will trigger automated validation of the artifacts you added.
-If there are any issues or duplicates found, the pull request will be rejected and you will be notified in the pull request thread.
 - Once the pull request is merged successfully, your project will be added to the indexing queue for inclusion in all subsequent data updates.

 :::tip